InspiryThemes/realhomes-docs/docs/mls-on-the-fly-setup.md

 The **MLS On The Fly™** compatibility is added to RealHomes in v4.4.3.
 The **MLS On The Fly™** integration allows you to bring MLS listings directly into your **RealHomes-powered website**.
 This makes it possible to display real-time MLS data seamlessly alongside your manually added listings.

-It is powered by **Realtyna’s MLS Router™ API** and supports both **WordPress** and **React/Next.js** platforms.
+It is powered by **Realtyna’s MLS Router™ API** and supports **WordPress** platforms.
 RealHomes fully supports this integration out of the box, and we provide a dedicated demo so you can preview how MLS listings look with RealHomes.

 👉 **Explore it here**: [**RealHomes MLS Demo**](https://demo.realhomes.io/mls)